The pros and cons of equity release

 4. Repaying a lifetime mortgage early can be costly

-How to minimise costly repayment of your lifetime mortgage
+How to avoid costly repayment charges

 Give careful thought to how and when you’d like to repay your lifetime mortgage.
 If paying back some or all of the loan as you go is important to you, consider a lifetime mortgage with the option to make penalty-free voluntary repayments, either on an ad hoc or regular basis.